spoonapps/docs/doc/quick_start/what_is_spoonium/quick_start.md

 Spoonium is a fast and easy way to build and ship unbreakable applications.

 With Spoonium, developers can deploy any application to any machine without installers, incompatibilities, or breaks.
-Packaging applications into containers with their dependencies ensures that applications run as intended wherever they go.
+Packaging applications into containers with their dependencies ensures that applicati ons run as intended wherever they go.

 #### Made for QA
 Spoonium gives testers a unique way to efficiently test software and report bugs.

 By standardizing development and QA environments, containers make reproducing issues and patching bugs a cinch.
 Any unit or code-level integration tests can be executed within a container, ensuring the environment used in production is properly tested against.
 Manual testers can pull a container down to their local machine and test against a local copy of the application; they can even run the Spooned application side-by-side against an old version.

+Beyond that, Spoonium commands have a variety of uses for QA.
+For example, `Spoon revert` "turns back time" by reverting your container to a fresh image whenever you want to run a new test; you can even change the state of the app back to a specific point in time.

 For web applications, Spoonium also offers unlimited manual and automated browser testing.
 Read more about our [Browser Sandbox](http://spoonium.net/docs/test#ManualBrowserTesting), our [online Selenium Grid](http://spoonium.net/docs/test#SeleniumTesting), and our easy integration with [any CI environment](http://spoonium.net/docs/build#ContinuousIntegration).